gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 ### Low currents (about 4 mA) will flow through this circuit, so any wires and switches will work.
 ## Connect the switch to the screw terminal labeled on/off.
 ### Current can flow either way through a switch so either wire from the switch can go to either terminal.
+### An electrical connection between the two terminals of the on/off screw terminal block will turn the PCB on.
 It doesn't matter for a switch (and I recommend just using a regular switch), but in case you're interested, the terminal closer to the battery is connected to the positive wire of the battery and the terminal closer to the left motor should be pulled to 12 Volts to turn the board on.
-The MOSFETs interrupt the connection to the negative wire of the battery. //TODO: explain why the jeep needs the dashboard ground connected to the negative battery terminal instead of a ground terminal.
+The MOSFETs interrupt the connection to the negative wire of the battery.
+The instructions specifically for the jeep describe how to use the button on the dashboard to turn the car on, and in that case the dashboard needs to be grounded directly to the battery or the signal from the button on the dashboard floats high and the car can't be turned off.
+The instructions specifically for the zupapa bumper car describe how to add the GBG-PCB in parallel to the existing control box and that strategy is helpful for cars with more complex wiring for the battery charger.
-### An electrical connection between the two terminals of the on/off screw terminal block will turn the PCB on.

 # Wire the Joystick
 ![joystick photo](https://github.com/gobabygocarswithjoysticks/gbg-pcb/raw/main/photos/joystick.jpg)
-The wires between the joystickpcb and the GBG-PCB would be a longer 4 wire cable when installed in a car.
+Use a 4 wire cable to connect the GBG-PCB to the joystickpcb.

+This picture shows the circuit but for illustration purposes the wires are very short.
+The wires should be long enough to reach from the PCB to wherever the joystick will be placed on the car and the wires should be long enough to be routed through the frame of the car.
 # (optional) Wire Buttons and/or Speed Knob
 ## Buttons
 Plug up to 4 buttons into the headphone-style jacks on the GBG-PCB.